Pauked/inkwell/README.md

 1. Open the Kindle app on macOS
 2. Select the book you want to export
 3. Export the notebook as HTML (File → Export Notebook)
-4. Choose MLA citation format when prompted
+4. Choose your preferred citation format: MLA, APA, Chicago Style, or None
 5. Save the HTML file
 6. Run inkwell on the exported file

 **Note:** This tool is specifically designed for sideloaded ePub files in Kindle where the official Kindle API and sync tools don't provide export functionality.
+All four citation formats are fully supported.

 ## Output Format